Hiring and retention is tough right now, especially for call center agents.

 They're taking incoming calls, meeting outgoing call quotas, learning scripts, managing accounts.
 They're therapists, compliance experts, savvy communicators, household budgeters, and more.

-You have to navigate new and changing regulations, consumer hardships, issue resolution, and the dialer and CRM all at once.
+They have to navigate new and changing regulations, consumer hardships, issue resolution, and the dialer and CRM all at once.

 As an example, let’s say you found that you had two minutes of note-taking time per call and 20 calls a day per agent.
 With 30 agents, that’s 6000 minutes of wrap-time per week that could be time spent as talk time.
-One smart automation where time is typically wasted can help your people perform better.

 The more time your agents spend on calls, the more opportunities they have to be effective, and the more effective they are, the better their jobs get.